 “There is some evidence that the burden has been disproportionate for early career researchers who have seen their research disrupted while they spend more time on adjusting teaching modes and, in particular, for women faculty members who bear a disproportionate amount of care for young children or other family obligations.
 This project will provide a detailed look at the impact of the stresses from the pandemic on early career researchers throughout the world,” Tenopir said

-Other team members from CCI are CCI doctoral alumnus David Sims and SIS alumna Leah Cannon.
+Other team members from CCI are CCI doctoral alumnus David Sims (2018) and MSIS alumna Leah Cannon (2020).
 The international team is led by U.K.-based independent research group CIBER Research Ltd, led by Nicholas, who has previously collaborated with CCI on other research projects.

 This project builds on the CIBER four-year “Harbingers” project, funded by the Publishing Researcher Consortium, that studied early career researchers and how they may be harbingers of change in the academic world, and how they approach scholarly publishing.
 In fact, participants from that study will be revisited for this project, which will provide a longitudinal study of researchers from 2015 to the present.
 Nicholas said he and Tenopir came up with the idea for this project, and both were excited to again collaborate, especially on this timely topic.

 “We thought, ‘Why don’t we see what happens to these early career researchers in regards to COVID-19?’
 Maybe they’ll be the last generation of this whole generation of young researchers because there’s no money, they can’t meet, they can’t go to conferences, they can’t collaborate,” Nicholas said.